craigdevoy/cursor-deeplinks-everywhere/README.md

 - **Status Indicator**: A blue indicator appears when deeplinks are active on a page
 - **Context Menu**: Right-click any link or selected text to handle them
 - **Text Selection**: Select any text and open it directly in Cursor as a prompt
+- **Image Integration**: Right-click images to add them to your text selection with @ prefix
 - **Keyboard Shortcuts**: Use Ctrl+Shift+D (Cmd+Shift+D on Mac) to toggle deeplinks

 ### Settings